 Once a curve reaches 15º or more in a growing adolescent, we recommend beginning instruction in Schroth protocols to learn how to counteract asymmetric loading and curve progression.
 The goal of this is to unload the spinal joints and allow the spine and trunk to grow more normally.

-• 3D Made Easy exercises (simple 3D Schroth exercises to incorporate throughout the day)
+- Simple 3D Schroth exercises to incorporate throughout the day

-• Power Schroth exercises (Schroth exercises designed to unload the spine and improve core muscles)
+- Schroth exercises designed to unload the spine and improve core muscles according to curve-pattern

-In the interest of efficiency and experiential learning, we prefer to use intensive training (over the course of five days) whenever possible.
+In the interest of efficiency and experiential learning, we prefer to use intensive training (over four or five days) whenever possible.
 This allows patients to gain a clearer understanding and have an immersive therapy experience with structure and repetition.
-Due to the nature of scoliosis and the potential for progression during growth, it’s important for patients to gain the necessary skills and put them to use right away, rather than prolonging instruction over the course of weeks or months.
-This is why our outpatient program is designed to parallel much of the original German Schroth experience, but with modern day improvements.
+Due to the nature of scoliosis and the potential for progression during growth, patients need to gain the necessary skills and put them to use right away, rather than prolonging instruction over weeks or months.
+This is why our outpatient program is designed to parallel much of the original European Schroth experience but with modern-day improvements.

-Most adolescent patients complete either a 12-hour or 17-hour program (individual sessions may range from 1.5-3 hours at a time).
-Program recommendations will vary according to individual circumstance and based on Dr. Marc’s assessment during examination appointment (for local patients) or phone consultation (for long-distance patients: please send x-rays, photos and detailed scoliosis history to info@scoliosis3dc.com).
+Most adolescent patients complete either a 12-hour or 17-hour program (individual sessions may range from 1.5 to 2.5 hours at a time).
+Program recommendations will vary according to individual circumstances and based on Dr. Marc’s assessment during the examination appointment (for local patients) or a phone or Zoom consultation (for long-distance patients: please send x-rays, photos, and detailed scoliosis history to info@scoliosis3dc.com).

 Potential Benefits/Goals of the Schroth Method for Adolescents